 Canon’s M series used to be a bit of a joke among photographers, but then the EOS M6 Mark II showed that the line was well and truly alive.
 Equipped with a hugely impressive 32.5MP APS-C sensor and the ability to capture UHD 4K video, the EOS M6 II is a stonking all-rounder camera – it may not the best at any one thing, but it’s pretty good at everything, and thus ideal for all-purpose vlogging.
 Its autofocus system is hugely effective, and being able to charge via USB is hugely useful for longer shoots.
 The user interface is good and user-friendly as well, making the camera simple to get to grips with.

 Anyone who thought DSLRs were on the way out – guess again!
 The Nikon D780 is a triumph, blending the handling of DSLRs with the sophisticated tech of mirrorless cameras to produce a sublime machine for stills and video alike.
 Its uncropped video looks incredible, and it’s chunky weatherproof body is hugely satisfying to handle – if you’re heading out in rough conditions, this is a hell of a camera to have by your side.
 If its price is a little steep, consider the Nikon D750, which is a few years old but still a great camera in its own right.

-DJI made a splash when it unveiled its GoPro-challenging Osmo Action, and although it’s a couple of years old now, we reckon it’s the best-value action camera around right now.
+DJI made a splash when it unveiled its GoPro-challenging Osmo Action, and although it’s a few years old now, we reckon it’s one of the best-value action camera around right now.
 Its RockSteady image stabilisation shook up the world of action cameras with its silky smooth footage, making it perfect for specialised POV work like mounting to a bike’s handlebars.
 The front-facing screen, which GoPro subsequently borrowed, is also great for vlogging, meaning you can film yourself and be sure you’re in frame.